Introduction

 · Choosing the Right Drill Bit

-• Measure the screw or nail: Use a caliper or a ruler to measure the diameter of the screw or nail you plan to use.
+- Measure the screw or nail: Use a caliper or ruler to find out the diameter of the screw or nail you’ll be using.

-• Match the drill bit to the screw’s diameter: For hardwood, select a drill bit slightly smaller than the screw’s diameter.
-For softer woods, the drill bit can match the screw’s diameter.
+- Match the drill bit to the screw’s diameter: For hardwood, pick a drill bit that’s a bit smaller than the screw’s diameter.
+For softer woods, a bit that matches the screw’s diameter works well.

 · The Importance of a Sharp Drill Bit

-• Inspect the bit: Ensure it’s sharp and free from damage.
-A dull bit can make your job harder and potentially damage the wood.
+- Inspect the bit: Make sure the bit is sharp and not damaged.
+A dull bit can make your job harder and could hurt the wood.

-• How to tell if it’s sharp: A sharp bit should have clear, defined edges and should be able to catch your fingernail when gently touched.
+- How to tell if it’s sharp: A sharp bit will have clear edges and should catch your fingernail when you lightly touch it.

 Setting Up Your Workspace